Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Romsey has six operational public transport stops serviced by four distinct routes, offering a total of 104 weekly passenger trips.
-Residents have limited accessibility to these services, with an average distance of 682 meters to the nearest stop.
-The area is predominantly residential, with outward commuting being the norm.
-Car remains the primary mode of transport, used by 95% of residents.
-Vehicle ownership averages 2.1 per dwelling, exceeding the regional average.
-According to the 2021 Census, 23.4% of Romsey residents work from home, potentially influenced by COVID-19 conditions.
+Romsey has six active public transport stops, served by four distinct routes.
+These routes facilitate a total of 104 weekly passenger trips.
+The accessibility of transport in Romsey is rated as limited, with residents typically residing 682 meters from the nearest stop.
+As a predominantly residential area, most inhabitants commute outward, primarily by car (95%).
+On average, there are 2.1 vehicles per dwelling, exceeding the regional norm.
+According to the 2021 Census, 23.4% of residents work from home, which may be influenced by COVID-19 conditions.

-The service frequency across all routes averages 14 trips per day, translating to approximately 17 weekly trips per individual stop.
+The service frequency averages 14 trips daily across all routes, translating to approximately 17 weekly trips per individual stop.

 Frequently Asked Questions - Transport